Selected charts from our First Quarter Fixed-Income Outlook illustrate why we believe late-cycle drama is unfolding.

 Rising rates are hurting the most rate-sensitive sectors in a preview of the bigger slowdown headed our way.

-Selected charts from our Fourth Quarter Fixed-Income Outlook illustrate why prudent investors must look past melt-up conditions to the longer-term outlook.
+Selected charts from our Fourth Quarter Fixed-Income Outlook illustrate why we believe it is time to start jogging to the exits.

 Follow Scott Minerd